di0nar4p/Streamlit_Learning/readme.md

 - Building simple interactive web applications
 - Exploring advanced features and functionalities

-## Projects

-You can find the projects and examples I have worked on in the `projects` folder.
-Each project includes detailed explanations and code to help you understand the concepts better.

 ## How to Run the Projects

 To run the projects, follow these steps: